 Quality control experts lean heavily on the so-called “7 Basic Tools of Quality” to fine-tune processes as part of an overall quality assurance effort.

-The 7 tools are graphing techniques that are very helpful for, and commonly used, for quality control troubleshooting purposes.
+The 7 tools are graphing techniques that people commonly use for quality control troubleshooting purposes.

 So let’s start learning about these very useful techniques for quality control.